indenkun/infun/README.md

 ### `add.str()`

 Combine all the items in a specific column of a data frame with any string of characters in the original data frame.
+The converted column will be a string because it contains strings such as ALL.

 You need to specify any column as `key` with the column name.